openshift/federation-dev/README-minishift.md

             --federation-namespace=federation-system
 ~~~

 Note that the names of the clusters (`cluster1` and `cluster2`) in the commands above are a refence to the contexts configured in the `oc` client.
 For this to work as expected you need to make sure that the [client contexts](#configure-client-context-for-cluster-admin-access) have been properly configured with the right access levels and context names.
 The `--cluster-context` option for `kubefed2 join` can be used to override the refernce to the client context configuration.
-When the option is not present, like in the commands above, `kubefed2` uses the cluster name to identify the client context.
+When the option is not present, `kubefed2` uses the cluster name to identify the client context.

 Verify that the federated clusters are registered and in a ready state (this
 can take a moment):